No. 2 Baylor still undefeated after 84-72 win over Auburn

 - Oops!Something went wrong.Please try again later.

-WACO, Texas (AP) This Baylor win was for Davion Mitchell, and the junior guard did his part against his former team.
+WACO, Texas — This Baylor win was for Davion Mitchell, and the junior guard did his part against his former team.

 Mitchell swished a 3-pointer after losing a shoe and finished with 13 points and seven assists, helping the Bears stay undefeated with an 84-72 win over Auburn in the Big 12/SEC Challenge on Saturday.